Twitter blocks JazzyB, three other accounts | Technology

 - India

+Jaswinder Singh Bains aka JazzyB is described by his website as a ''transatlantic superstar'' and '' the Crowned Prince of Bhangra, Born in Punjab and raised in Canada.''
+Hits by JazzyB include 'Ghugian da Jorra', 'Dil Aah Gey Ya Tere Te', 'Londono Patola', 'Husna di Sarkar' and Naag.
+He joined farmers protesting against the government's controversial farm laws at the Singhu border in December last year and has been frequently tweeting in favour of the protests.

+Sukhdeep Singh Bhogal, who is known as L-Fresh the Lion, is an Australian hip-hop artist from Sydney, Australia.
+He too had tweeted in favour of farm law protestors, highlighting alleged deaths during the protests.
+Both artists took to Instagram to confirm that their Twitter accounts have been blocked in India.

-According to information on Lumen database, Twitter received legal request from the Indian government on June 6 for actioning four accounts, including that of JazzyB.
+According to an information on Lumen database, Twitter received a legal request from the Indian government on June 6 for actioning four accounts, including that of JazzyB.

 Over the past many months, Twitter has been embroiled in a number of issues.
 Twitter had drawn flak after it marked several tweets by ruling BJP leaders on an alleged strategy document of the Opposition to target the government over COVID as containing 'manipulated media', triggering a sharp rebuke from the government.